 This soft and tender gluten free pita bread is also yeast free, so there’s no rising time.
-Store-bought gluten free flatbreads simply can’t compare!
+Store-bought gluten free flatbreads simply can’t compare.

-So if you’re feeling shy about baking yeast bread, or you simply have to eat that way, this recipe is going to be quite a relief!
+This recipe for gluten free pita bread is even a bit more special, since it’s yeast free.
+If you’re hesitant to try baking yeast bread, or you simply have to eat that way, this recipe is going to be quite a relief.

 They do, however, puff up quite a bit, enough that we can coax open a pocket with a sharp knife.
-They’re soft and tender, and almost buttery tasting (even without any butter!).
+They’re soft and tender, and almost buttery tasting—even without any butter.

 Place the warm pitas in a tortilla warmer or seal them, along with a moistened paper towel, in a zip-top bag on the counter for a few hours and they’ll stay that way.

 For longer storage, cool them completely, wrap tightly and freeze.
 Defrost at room temperature and refresh in a hot, cast iron skillet or in the microwave wrapped in a moistened paper towel.

 But they’re so quick and easy, just make them fresh each time.
 I promise it doesn’t take more than 20 minutes, start to finish!

 Dairy: The only dairy in this recipe is in cow’s milk.
 It can easily be replaced with an unsweetened nondairy milk.
 My favorite is almond milk, since it still has richness.

 Eggs: There is one egg and one egg white in this recipe.
 The egg yolk adds richness, and the egg whites help balance the moisture and help the bread rise.

 You may be able to replace the whole egg in this recipe with a “chia egg” (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).
 For the egg white, try aquafaba (the liquid from a can of chickpeas).